 |

-Each New Jersey LLC must file an Annual Report with the New Jersey Secretary of State.
+Each New Jersey LLC must file a with the New Jersey Secretary of State.

-The New Jersey Annual Report includes basic information about your New Jersey LLC.
+The New Jersey includes basic information about your New Jersey LLC.

-Failure to submit a properly completed New Jersey Annual Report to the New Jersey Secretary of State on or before the
+Failure to submit a properly completed New Jersey to the New Jersey Secretary of State on or before the

 due date may subject the New Jersey LLC to being administratively dissolved in the state of New Jersey or having its authority to